Who do you listen to? Who are your teachers, instructors and chief advisers?

 18:24 So Moses hearkened to the voice of his father in law, and did all that he had said.

-In the New Testament is another example of someone who counseled wisely; this was Gamaliel.
-This was recorded for us as well for we can apply this same principle when faced with wondering if someone or some work is of God or not.
+In the New Testament there is another example of someone who counseled wisely; this was Gamaliel.
+This was recorded for us as well for we can apply this same principle when faced with the question if someone or some work is of God or not.
 The counsel he gave the ruling religious authorities was very good advice and it saved the apostles from being destroyed that day.

 Acts 5:34 Then stood there up one in the council, a Pharisee, named Gamaliel, a doctor of the law, had in reputation among all the people, and commanded to put the apostles forth a little space;

 5:35 And said unto them, Ye men of Israel, take heed to yourselves what ye intend to do as touching these men.